Swaffield School

 Plants for classrooms

 School Council organised and ran a cake sale to raise money to buy plants for classrooms.
-They raised a total of £145.75.
 School Council visited a local garden centre soon to buy the plants.

 Talent Show